-We would really appreciate your feedback about the Sand House and our plans to promote it, by filling in our on-line survey.
-It should take only about 10 minutes of your time and you could win a book!
+We would really appreciate your feedback about the Sand House and our plans to promote it as a valuable educational and heritage resource, by filling in our on-line survey.
+It should take only about 10 minutes of your time and you opinions will really help us.

 Welcome to the official website for the Sand House, a unique and fascinating but little-known part of Britain’s heritage.

 The Sand House was a prominent feature in Doncaster, South Yorkshire, from the 1850s until the Second World War.
 It was a mansion-sized dwelling carved from solid sandstone by Victorian businessman Henry Senior.
 As well as carving the house itself, which stood in a former quarry, Senior excavated into the adjacent ground and created a network of tunnels, decorated with fine and unusual carvings.